bragdimabrouk-pixel/bragdimabrouk-pixel/README.md

 I am a researcher in **mathematics and computational mathematics**, with interests in differential equations, mathematical modeling, numerical analysis, and scientific computing.

-My work focuses on the **analysis, modeling, and numerical simulation of complex dynamical systems**, with applications in fluid mechanics, mathematical biology.
+My work focuses on the **analysis, modeling, and numerical simulation of complex dynamical systems**, with applications in fluid mechanics and mathematical biology.

 ## 🔬 Research Interests